anacrolix/torrent/README.md

 ### torrentfs

 torrentfs mounts a FUSE filesystem at `-mountDir`.
-The contents are the torrents described by the torrent files and magnet links at `-torrentPath`.
+The contents are the torrents described by the torrent files and magnet links at `-metainfoDir`.
 Data for read requests is fetched only as required from the torrent network, and stored at `-downloadDir`.

     $ mkdir mnt torrents
-    $ godo github.com/anacrolix/torrent/cmd/torrentfs -mountDir mnt -torrentPath torrents &
+    $ godo github.com/anacrolix/torrent/cmd/torrentfs -mountDir=mnt -metainfoDir=torrents &
     $ cd torrents
     $ wget http://releases.ubuntu.com/14.04.2/ubuntu-14.04.2-desktop-amd64.iso.torrent
     $ cd ..